xinbenlv/gmail-filter-xml-gen/README.md

 ## Intro

-Every wanted to create Gmail Filter XML by editing a spreadsheet or excel file?
+Ever want to create Gmail Filter XML by editing a spreadsheet or excel file?
 This program gives you an easy way to generate Gmail Filter XML files based on a CSV input.
 It can take single multiple files, or a folder of input and output individial files and merged XML files to be easily imported to Gmail Filter.